Mr-MRF-Dev/Py-Screen-Saver/README.md

 ## Contributing

 we welcome any contributions you may have.
-If you're interested in helping out, simply fork the repository and create an [Issue](https://github.com/Mr-MRF-Dev/Py-Screen-Saver/issues) and [PR](https://github.com/Mr-MRF-Dev/Py-Screen-Saver/pulls).
+If you're interested in helping out, fork the repository and create an [Issue](https://github.com/Mr-MRF-Dev/Py-Screen-Saver/issues) and [PR](https://github.com/Mr-MRF-Dev/Py-Screen-Saver/pulls).

 ## License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/Mr-MRF-Dev/Py-Screen-Saver?tab=MIT-1-ov-file) file for details.
+This project is licensed under the MIT License - see the [LICENSE](/LICENSE) file for details.